John Neary: HOK Facade Specialist Discusses High-Performance Structural Skin for Buildings

 What does this project say about HOK?

 It says that we enjoyed designing this as an exercise in refining a simple idea we believed in, and we naturally enjoy working collaboratively across disciplines to come up with new design solutions.
 Unlike several of our competitors in the Metals in Construction competition, we could draw on our interdisciplinary practice—engineers, architects, sustainability experts, facade specialists—to do everything in house.
-I’ve really enjoyed working on this with all my HOK colleagues, which in addition to Simon included Matt Breidenthal, regional leader of engineering, and Varun Kohli, sustainable design leader, as well as several younger architects who helped with the presentation.
+I’ve really enjoyed working on this with all my HOK colleagues, which in addition to Simon included Matt Breidenthal, regional leader of engineering, as well as several younger architects who helped with the presentation.

 Will the structural skin move from theory to reality?